kenneth-leblanc/nesasm-vscode/README.md

 # nesasm-vscode
-A VSCode extension to add support for programming in NESASM language for the 6502.
+A VSCode extension to add language support for programming in NESASM language for the 6502.
+You still need to provide your own NESASM compiler.

 *Disclaimer:* I'm very new to VSCode extensions.
 Expect this to go slowly with lots of trial and error.

 ## Features
-- None
+- Syntax highlighting

 ## Planned
+- Auto Complete
-- Syntax highlighting
+- Hover information